m3g/CellListMap.jl/docs/src/ParticleSystem/introduction.md

 ```

 Here we reinforce the fact that the `energy` functions defined above compute the contribution to the energy of the interaction of *a single* pair
 of particles.
-This function will be called for every pair of particles within the cutoff, automatically, in the `pairwise` call.
+This function will be called for every pair of particles within the cutoff, automatically, in the `pairwise!` call.

 !!! note
     The `output` of the `CellListMap` computation may be of any kind.
 Most commonly, it is an energy, a set of forces, or other data type that can be represented either as a number, an array of numbers, or an array of vectors (`SVectors` in particular), such as an arrays of forces.